 BEST TIME TO VISIT SOUTHERN SPAIN

-The best months to take the Andalucia road trip are spring months (March, April, May) and autumn months (September, October, November).
+The best months to take the Andalucia road trip are the spring months (March, April, May) and autumn months (September, October, and November).

 RECOMMENDED READ – ANDALUCIA TRAVEL GUIDES